Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Abstract

 \section{Abstract}

-We characterise the behaviour of the maximum Diaconis-Ylvisaker prior penalized likelihood estimator in high-dimensional logistic regression, where the number of covariates is a fraction $\kappa \in (0,1)$ of the number of observations $n$, as $n \to \infty$.
-We derive the estimator's aggregate asymptotic behaviour under this proportional asymptotic regime, when covariates are independent normal random variables with mean zero and the linear predictor has asymptotic variance $\gamma^2$.
-From this foundation, we devise adjusted $Z$-statistics, penalized likelihood ratio statistics, and aggregate asymptotic results with arbitrary covariate covariance.
-While the maximum likelihood estimate asymptotically exists only for a narrow range of $(\kappa, \gamma)$ values, the maximum Diaconis-Ylvisaker prior penalized likelihood estimate not only exists always but is also directly computable using maximum likelihood routines.
-Thus, our asymptotic results also hold for $(\kappa, \gamma)$ values where results for maximum likelihood are not attainable, with no overhead in implementation or computation.
-We study the estimator's shrinkage properties, compare it to alternative estimation methods that can operate with proportional asymptotics, and present procedures for the estimation of unknown constants that describe the asymptotic behaviour of our estimator.
-We also provide a conjecture about the behaviour of our estimator when an intercept parameter is present in the model.
-We present results from extensive numerical studies to demonstrate the theoretical advances and strong evidence to support the conjecture, and illustrate the methodology we put forward through the analysis of a real-world data set on digit recognition. \\ {Keywords: infinite estimates, phase transition, conjugate prior, approximate message passing, logistic ridge regression}
+We characterise the behavior of the maximum Diaconis--Ylvisaker prior penalized likelihood estimator in high-dimensional logistic regression, where the number of covariates is a fraction $\kappa \in (0,1)$ of the number of observations $n$, as $n \to \infty$.
+We construct a rescaled estimator with zero asymptotic aggregate bias and define adjusted $Z$-statistics and rescaled penalized likelihood ratio statistics that exhibit the typical null asymptotic distributions, when the covariates are independent multivariate normal with an arbitrary covariance matrix and the linear predictor has asymptotic variance $\gamma^2$.
+While the maximum likelihood estimate asymptotically exists only for a narrow range of $(\kappa, \gamma)$ values, the maximum Diaconis--Ylvisaker prior penalized likelihood estimate always exists and can be computed directly using standard maximum likelihood routines.
+Thus, our asymptotic results extend to $(\kappa, \gamma)$ values where the maximum likelihood framework breaks down, with no additional implementation or computational cost.
+We study the estimator's shrinkage properties, compare the proposed estimation and inference procedures with alternatives that also accommodate proportional asymptotics, and formulate a conjecture --- supported by strong empirical evidence --- that extends our results when the model includes an intercept parameter.
+Finally, we propose estimation methods for all unknown constants involved in our procedures and demonstrate the theoretical advances through extensive simulation studies and the analysis of digit recognition data. \\ {Keywords: infinite estimate, data separation, phase transition, approximate message passing, logistic ridge regression}